pbonte/roxi/README.md

 ## RoXi Server

-How to build Roxi in server mode:
+How to build RoXi in server mode:
 ```
 cd server
 cargo build --release
+cd ..
 ./target/release/server --abox <ABOX> --tbox <TBOX> --query <QUERY>
 ```
 The following parameters can be defined: